craftercms/docker-images/description/studio-arbiter.md

 # What is studio-arbiter?

-`studio-arbiter` is one components of Crafter CMS.
+`studio-arbiter` is a component of the Crafter Authoring module, only needed when configuring an Authoring cluster (two Authoring nodes and one Arbiter node).
 Refer to [Crafter CMS Architecture](https://docs.craftercms.org/en/3.1/developers/architecture.html) to learn more.

 # How to use this image